StroopwafelCFW/wafel_usb_partition/README.md

 # wafel_usb_partition

 This plugin checks the USB storage device for an MBR.
-If an MBR is found it will be attached as sdcard.
-The other three partition slots in the MBR will be checked and the NTFS partition with the highest start lba, will be attached as USB.
+If an MBR is found ~~it will be attached as sdcard~~ and the other three partition slots in the MBR will be checked.
+The NTFS partition with the highest start lba, will be attached as USB.

+*won't attach the FAT32 for now since it causes problems with Aroma

 ## How to use